SPhoenix-00/eigen2/FLAT_VALIDATION_LANDSCAPE_FIX.md

 ## Notes

 - The gradient is **only applied during validation**, not during training fitness evaluation
+- The **ZERO_TRADES_PENALTY (-10,000)** is still fully applied - this fix doesn't remove it
+- The max_coefficient bonus (0.0 to ~2.0) creates a small but meaningful gradient
-- The `-100.0` base penalty is intentionally harsh to keep non-trading agents below trading agents
+- The gradient is relative to the large penalty, so non-trading agents are still heavily penalized
-- The max coefficient naturally ranges from 0.0 to typically ~2.0, providing good gradient resolution
 - This fix maintains backward compatibility - agents that trade normally are unaffected

 ## Next Steps